cpputest/cpputest.github.io/manual.markdown

 #### CppUTest path

-You'll need to define a CppUTest path either as system variable or in the Makefile, such as:
+If you have a system installed version (e.g. via apt-get) then you probably don't need to change the path.
+Otherwise you'll need to add CppUTest include directories to your Makefile.
+Usually this is done by definining a CppUTest path either as system variable or in the Makefile, such as:

 {% highlight make %}
     CPPUTEST_HOME = /Users/vodde/workspace/cpputest